 - 1. We should always be updating and reviewing the types of traffic control devices to be sure that we are staying current with new technologies. - 2.
 Continue to update the Traffic Schedules in the City Ordinances. - 3.
 The City of Greenfield needs to continue to look for funding for intersection updates and configurations, or roundabout locations. - 4.
-Possible redesign of the traffic circle at the intersection of Martindale Drive, Florence Drive and Layton Lane.
+Continue working with INDOT about traffic flow and patterns on US40 and State Road 9. - 5.
+Continuous traffic studies need completed to track traffic patterns and volume for newly constructed housing additions. - 6.
+Ordinance Sweep of neighborhoods city wide for traffic safety issues such as junk cars, and right of way violations.